 What happens during the sentence?

-When will the prisoner’s case be reviewed?
+When will the case be reviewed?

 What happens upon release?

-If parole is granted a lifer will be released on a licence which will last for the whole of their life.
-This licence will contain certain standard conditions and some conditions that are specific to the individual.
+If parole is granted a lifer will be released on a licence which will last for the rest of their life.
+This licence will contain standard conditions and some conditions that are specific to the individual.
 The standard conditions will include living at a specified address, reporting to a probation officer and not to leave the country without permission.

 The specific conditions are designed to reflect an individual’s own circumstances and might include a requirement to attend a certain course or not to enter a certain area.
 There may also be a condition not to contact the victim of the original offence.
 Failure to adhere to these conditions can result in a prisoner’s recall to prison.